kyla100/AboutMe-1/README.md

   * Directing the program team for the 2022 Decode Conference & cooperate the program with the teams of partnerships/sponsorships, community and operations
   * As a University of Pennsylvania student and one of DECODE's first direct connections towards the east coast, I provide a bonus role of unifying the east and west coast of startups, companies, and academia.
   * Conference will be held on November 5 (@ UC Berkeley) and November 6 (@ Stanford)
-### Co-Founder & Developer, Valorant Web Service https://LineupsValorant.com/, July 2021 - Present
+### Co-Founder & Full Stack Developer, Valorant Web Service https://LineupsValorant.com/, July 2021 - Present
   * [6k Upvotes Reddit](https://www.reddit.com/r/VALORANT/comments/ug55x6/to_help_find_lineups_i_made_lineupsvalorant_a/?utm_source=share&utm_medium=web2x&context=3)
   * Designed and developed the innovative web service for the Valorant video game community to revolutionize how players search for lineups.
   * The web service provides interactive dynamic real-time supports for millions players in the Valorant community.